herr-gurka/musikquiz/docs/SETUP.md

 - Implements rate limiting (1 request per second)
 - Handles various release formats and dates

+## Release Date Information

+The application uses Discogs API to get accurate release dates for songs.
+Here's how we handle the search and selection process:

+### Search Strategy
+1. Search for the song using both artist and title: `${artist} ${title}`
+2. Filter out live albums and compilations
+3. For each potential match:
+   - Get master release details to check tracklist
+   - Look for exact or partial title matches
+   - Calculate a base score based on artist and track matching

+### Release Selection Logic
+The key to getting correct release dates is prioritizing the year over other factors:

+1. **Year Priority**:
+   - Always select the earliest release year first
+   - Only consider other factors (artist match, track match) when comparing releases from the same year
+   - This ensures we get the original release date, not later re-releases or singles

+2. **Scoring System**:
+   - Base score (80 points max):
+     - 40 points for exact artist match (20 for partial)
+     - 40 points for exact track match (20 for partial)
+   - Format bonus (10 points):
+     - Only applied when comparing releases from the same year
+     - Helps distinguish between albums and singles when years are equal

+3. **Example**:
+   For "Hook" by Blues Traveler:
+   - 1994 album "Four" (correct selection)
+   - 1995 single (skipped because 1994 is earlier)
+   - Even if the 1995 single had a better artist/track match, we still select the 1994 album

+### Important Notes
+- We don't use year in the scoring system to avoid giving later releases higher scores
+- We don't filter out singles/EPs in the initial search to ensure we don't miss any releases
+- Format type (album vs single) is only considered when comparing releases from the same year
+- The search is ordered by year ascending to find the earliest release first

 ## Security Notes
 - Never commit API keys or sensitive information
 - Keep `config.local.ts` secure and local to your machine